-Water is a crucial part of plant life and at this time of year, although water is often in full supply, it can cause issues if it begins to freeze.
-So firstly, I would recommend that you take some time to insulate your outdoor taps.
-To do this, simply use a tap cosy, or similar, to provide protection from the elements and then fix in place—if nothing else, this can be done with garden twine.
+At this time of year, although water is often in full supply, it can cause issues if it begins to freeze.
+So firstly, start by taking some time to insulate your outdoor taps.
+Simply use a tap cosy, or similar, to provide protection from the elements and then fix in place—if nothing else, this can be done with garden twine.

 Once your taps and plants are suitably wrapped up warmly, it’s time to make sure ponds and bird baths are prevented from freezing too.
-Animals need our help to keep their sources of water accessible and there are some simple ways in which you can help prevents ponds and bird baths from freezing over.
-One idea is to float a suitably sized football on the surface of the water—this should keep the water around the ball moving, meaning that it’s less likely to freeze.
+Animals need our help to keep their sources of water accessible.

-During really cold snaps, it’s unlikely this will prevent all of the water remaining ice-free, so I would recommend placing two or three footballs (or plastic containers) in the water, depending on the size of your pond.
-Ideally, one of these should be situated near the edge of the water so that birds can easily access the water’s surface.
+During really cold snaps, it’s unlikely this will prevent all of the water remaining ice-free.
+So I would recommend placing two or three footballs (or plastic containers) situated near the edge of the water so that birds can easily access the water’s surface.
 A pond aerator will have a similar affect as this, but they can be costly.